TimDPearce/SculptingPlanet/README.md

 program calculates the minimum possible mass, maximum possible semimajor axis and, if the disc is eccentric, the minimum possible eccentricity of the perturbing planet.
-It can also produce a plot showing the allowed region of parameter space that the planet can reside in.
+It can also produce a plot showing the allowed region of parameter space that the planet can reside in, and save the results as csv files.

 To use the program, first download and unpack the ZIP file (press the green 'Code' button on GitHub, then 'Download ZIP', then unzip the file on